goatslacker/alt/README.md

 locationStore.getState().city === 'Denver'
 ```

-`dispatcherToken` is a token that can be used with waitFor.
+The store exposes a `dispatchToken` that can be used with waitFor e.g. `locationStore.dispatchToken`.
+The store itself may be passed to `waitFor` as a shortcut.

 #### Important Note